Skin Story: An Experience with Keratosis Pilaris

-Today’s skin story is from a twenty-one year old college student who was diagnosed with keratosis pilaris when she was in middle school.
-She was willing to share her experience handling her skin condition with Skintegrative to help others currently struggling with the affliction.
-Click here for more information on keratosis pilaris.
+Today’s skin story is from a twenty-one-year-old college student who was diagnosed with keratosis pilaris when she was in middle school.
+She was willing to share her experience in handling her skin condition with Dermveda to help others currently struggling with the affliction.

 What was your experience like with keratosis pilaris?
 Have you found treatments and solutions that worked for you?

 “I was very embarrassed about it for a while, especially when a guy would touch my upper arm and ask, "Why’s your skin bumpy?" or "Are you cold?” because he'd think it was goosebumps.
 The bumps are much smaller now; they used to be more apparent in middle and early high school.
 In middle school, I used to use a moisturizer with lactic acid and urea, but it wasn’t effective in relieving my itch and dryness.
 And I hated the smell of it, so I stopped using it after 2 months.
 Since then I've just been using regular moisturizer, and the bumps have been just getting smaller on their own.”

 How do you currently feel about your skin?